lenapapuc/TMPS/CreationalDesignPatterns/Structural Design Patterns.md

 In this project I implemented 3 structural design patterns

 - Facade - provides a unified interface to a set of interfaces in a subsystem.
 This pattern defines a higher-level interface that makes the subsystem easier to use.
+- Proxy - provides a surrogate or placeholder for another object to control access to it.
+- Composite - composes objects into tree structures to represent part-whole hierarchies.
+This pattern lets clients treat individual objects and compositions of objects uniformly.

 ## Facade